bisop-repo/omicronprotection/README.md

 ```
 The source data (version as of comes from 15 Feb 2022) is avalable upon approval of Institute of Health information and Statistics of the Czech Republic (https://www.uzis.cz/).

-Typically each batch takes several hours.
+Typically each batch takes several hours and large RAM (more than 16GB) is needed.
 R as well as some of its packages are required (see the respective R scripts for the definite list).
 All resulting files for each model run can be found in **Vyvanuti/outputs/ANALYSISNAME**.

 To create the Supplementary Material 2 (save the text preamble), compile **Vyvanuti/report/report.tex**